Why Christians should celebrate Jewish festivals. Should they or shouldn’t they?

 the iniquity of us all.”
 ESV

-Jewish holidays and festivals are rich in tradition and remembrance.
-Christians should celebrate Jewish holidays and festivals as part of their own traditions of faith.
+Jewish festivals are rich in tradition and remembrance.
+Christians should celebrate Jewish holidays and festivals as part of their own traditions of faith because of the prophetic significance of them.

 Scripture quotations are from The ESV® Bible (The Holy Bible, English Standard Version®), copyright © 2001 by Crossway, a publishing ministry of Good News Publishers.
 Used by permission.
 All rights reserved.